-I welcome the Minster of State at the Department of Foreign Affairs and Trade, Deputy Cannon.
+I welcome the Minister of State at the Department of Foreign Affairs and Trade, Deputy Cannon.
 I believe it is his first time in the new Chamber.

 Situation in Catalonia: Statements